 Canton (Hotel Prices & Photos)

-Canton, located in the foothills of the Blue Ridge Mountains in what was once the heart of Cherokee nation, offers small city charms with big city amenities.
-Its historical downtown district is an ideal place for history buffs to wander through, particularly at its Cherokee Arts Center and the Cherokee County Historical Society.
+Canton, located in the foothills of the Blue Ridge Mountains in what was once the heart of Cherokee nation.
+Its historic downtown district is an ideal place for history buffs to wander, particularly at its Cherokee Arts Center and the Cherokee County Historical Society.
 Visitors can also explore historical buildings, Cagle’s Dairy, and even a Wild West Town with over 150 miniature animals and a pioneer village that includes a bank, saloon, a jail, and trading post with snacks and souvenirs.
 If you’re looking for a bit of culture, the Canton Theater and Cherokee County Arts Center feature performances year-round.

 Tallulah Gorge and Falls (Hotel Prices & Photos)